kurtradecki/gcp-pa-psc-looker-demo/README.md

 ## Troubleshooting

-Most errors in this Terraform script can be cleared by running the 'terraform plan' and 'terraform apply -auto-approve' again.
+Most errors in this Terraform script can be cleared by running the `terraform plan` and `terraform apply -auto-approve` again.

 gcloud commands in Terraform can at times return a long error message that includes the following error: "local-exec provisioner error" and "unable to queue operation since queue fifo_queue is full according to queue".
-Same as mentioned, re-running the terraform commands 'terraform plan' and 'terraform apply -auto-approve' will clear the error.
+Same as mentioned, re-running the terraform commands `terraform plan` and `terraform apply -auto-approve` will clear the error.

 ## Conclusion & Cleanup